Guide: How to Give Feedback That Builds Trust

-Feedback is the part of idea management that most organizations either skip entirely or get badly wrong.
+Feedback is the part of idea management that most organisations either skip entirely or get badly wrong.
 And it is the part that determines whether people submit ideas the next time you run a campaign.

 People can handle a no. What they cannot handle is silence.
 Or a generic thank you for your contribution that tells them nothing about whether their idea was actually considered.
 Or finding out three months later that the program moved forward with something completely different and nobody told them.